-A physician or obstetrician's negligence can happen during childbirth or long before.
+A physician’s or obstetrician’s negligence can happen during childbirth or long before.

 Negligent prenatal care.
 If negligent medical treatment is provided during the pregnancy, it could harm the fetus or the mother (or both).
-Some examples of negligent prenatal care include the physician or obstetrician's:
+Some examples of negligent prenatal care include the physician’s or obstetrician’s:

 Negligence during childbirth.
-A doctor's negligence during childbirth could cause injury to the baby and harm to the mother.
-Common medical errors during childbirth include the physician or obstetrician's:
+A doctor’s negligence during childbirth could cause injury to the baby and harm to the mother.
+Common medical errors during childbirth include the physician’s or obstetrician’s:

-However, by far the most common medication errors involve dosage -- the patient gets too much or too little of a drug.
-This can happen several ways:
+However, by far the most common medication errors involve dosage – the patient gets too much or too little of a drug.
+This can happen in several ways:

 Anesthesia mistakes are usually more dangerous than surgery mistakes.
 Even a small error by the anesthesiologist can result in permanent injury, brain damage, or even death.
 An anesthesiologist can commit medical malpractice even before anesthesia is administered by: